LIF Financial Services Risk + Compliance Symposium NYC 2026

 • Networking reception

-Curated introductions and informal peer exchange among senior compliance, legal, finance, and advisory leaders.
+Curated introductions and informal peer exchange among senior risk, legal, finance, compliance, and advisory leaders.

 THEMES + AGENDA